Search by:

 cycling in Alentejo

-Alentejo, voted world's best wine country in 2014 by USA Today, is one of the regions in Portugal that can fit all kinds of riders.
-In Alentejo, you'll ride never-ending rolling hills and hidden trails in between vineyards, olive tree and coark oak fields.
-The car-free roads and trails of the Alentejo provide a great atmosphere for any bike tour in Portugal and its topography makes it a great region for beginner and intermediate riders, as there are few climbs overall.
-Still, the landscape is extremely varied, from the north Alentejo, near the rugged Marvão and Castelo de Vide mountain range ( Serra de Portalegre) to the central Alentejo's olive tree and wine fields, from Estremoz to the Alqueva Lake ( europes biggest artificial lake), interrupted only by Sierra D'Ossa's longer climbs.
-It's better explored on a road or touring bike, as most fields are private and therefore closed by gates and many have cattle.
+Alentejo, hailed as one of the world's best wine country, is a delightful region in Portugal catering to all types of riders.
+Here, you'll navigate through endless rolling hills and hidden trails, weaving through vineyards, olive trees, and cork oak fields.
+The car-free roads and trails in Alentejo create a fantastic setting for any bike tour in Portugal.
+Its varied topography makes it especially suitable for beginner and intermediate riders, with minimal overall climbs.
+The landscape transitions from the rugged Marvão and Castelo de Vide mountain range in north Alentejo (Serra de Portalegre) to the olive tree and wine fields in central Alentejo, stretching from Estremoz to the Alqueva Lake, Europe's largest artificial lake.
+The Sierra D'Ossa's longer climbs provide an extra challenge.
+It's ideal to explore on a road or touring bike, as many fields are private and gated, often with grazing cattle.

 Any bike tour in Alentejo should include Marvão, Castelo de Vide, Crato, Estremoz, Monsaraz and the Alqueva lake and Évora, the regions' capital and UNESCO world heritage fortified city where you'll find a melting pot of influences that make up the Alentejo's culture.
 From Évora, you can keep riding to the coastline, where you'll find some of the most amazing beaches in the country - Portugal's blue coast and Vicentina natural park, an area that deserves a bike tour on its own, that we'll cover below!
 Click here to know more about our Alentejo bike tour - wine country and heritage” or explore more about cycling in Alentejo, on our post here: "A perfect day out riding in Alentejo".